panos-zamos/file-upload-embed/README.md

 1. Go to [https://www.cloudwok.com/](https://www.cloudwok.com/) and create an account.
 2. Create a CloudWok that is either connected to a folder in your Dropbox, Google Drive, Box.com account or other cloud storage accounts that are supported by CloudWok.
 3. After you have created a Wok, you get a URL to an upload website, such as this: https://www.cloudwok.com/u/ArK6.
-The last four digits are your "wok id" (in this example: ArK6).
+The last four letters are your "wok id" (in this example: ArK6).

 ## Examples